bcorreia/panels.js/README.md

 ```

 ## Handlebars
-Panles.js automatically detects and compiles Handlebars templates if present.
-If you want to use *Panels.js without Handlebars*, please refer to this [**gist**](https://gist.github.com/bcorreia/69c8418931e8fdf84042).
+Panles.js automatically detects and compiles Handlebars templates if present. <br />If you want to use *Panels.js without Handlebars*, please refer to this [**gist**](https://gist.github.com/bcorreia/69c8418931e8fdf84042).

 ### Stage
 ```html